muhumuzab/MyDiary-API/README.md

 * pytest==3.6.3

 # Installation
-To run this project, you'll need a working installation of python 3 and pip.
+To run this project, you'll need a working installation of python 3 and pip3.
 You also may need virtualenv.

 ## To install the app:
 1. Clone this repository - git clone https://github.com/muhumuzab/MyDiary-API/tree/develop
-2. Make a virtual environment for the project.
-- virtualenv /path/to/my-project-venv
+2. Make a virtual environment for the project - virtualenv /path/to/my-project-venv
-3. Activate the virtual environment
-- source /path/to/my-project-venv/bin/activate
+3. Activate the virtual environment - source /path/to/my-project-venv/bin/activate
-4. Install requirements
-- pip install requirements.txt
+4. Install requirements - pip3 install requirements.txt
 5. Navigate to the project root and run the tests.
-- pytest
+-  type - pytest
 - All tests should be passing.
 6. Navigate to the project root and run the app.py file.
 - python app.py